eclipse-researchlabs/brain-iot-tutorials/_tutorial/10-developer.md

 ## Summary

 This tutorial will show how to create and package a simple BRAIN-IoT Smart Behaviour.
+It's This tutorial is Maven and command-line based.

 Here we will create a Security Light System which is composed of three smart behaviours: a `light`, a `sensor` and a `controller`.
 The sensor and light are ‘virtual’ and implemented as web pages.